ameenkb/ameenkb.github.com/index.md

   Day 1: An Introduction

   The course is conducted by the FabLab section of MESCE and was commenced on 2nd August 2017 Wednesday.
-The course is lead by Mr. Jaseel, an ambitious man , who descriptively explained about the scopes of FabLab, CNC, and 3D Printing.
+The course is lead by Mr. Muhammed Jaseel, an ambitious man , who descriptively explained about the scopes of FabLab, CNC, and 3D Printing.
 By the end, simple assignments were given to the students.

   Daily Assignments:
   - Create an account in Thingiverse